How to Create the Perfect Charcuterie Board

 Now that the vessel, cheese and accoutrements are identified, it’s time to plate our masterpiece!
 Again, consider the vessel and place the cheese in format.
 In this case, we’re using four cheeses, so place them in a square or rectangle.
 If using three cheeses, form a triangle.

-Once you learn how to create the perfect cheeseboard, considering these items on the side:
+Once you learn how to create the perfect charcuterie board, considering offering some of these foods on the side:

 Great Advice!